-Furthermore, our studies support the proposition that participation in COSIA has contributed to the creation of strong partnerships.
-We have evidence that this form of a project works and that the specific local sites involved are generating valuable knowledge about the key components of strong partnerships.
-Importantly, there is a core group at LHS that knows how to provide centralized support and to be at the center of a nascent or emerging network.
-Through the emergence of a national network, COSIA is developing an infrastructure to facilitate communication and collaboration among local sites.
-Finally, the work has resulted in concrete resources - tools, guides, and courses - that provide a foundation for and bolster this partnership work.
+Our evaluation supports the proposition that participation in COSIA has contributed to the creation of strong partnerships with the potential to leverage their work for additional funding and project activity.
+We have evidence that this project was successful and that the specific local sites involved have generated valuable knowledge about the key components of strong partnerships.
+Importantly, there is a core group at LHS that knows how to provide centralized support and has experience as the center of a network.
+COSIA developed an infrastructure to facilitate communication and collaboration among local sites.
+Finally, the work has resulted in concrete resources-tools, guides, and courses-that provide a foundation for and bolster this partnership work.
+In other words, the COSIA partners began to function as a network before this project was completed.

-As partners have become smarter about their work in COSIA, they have identified doors that the project has opened for them and several opportunities for leveraging their COSIA experience into future work.
+As partners became smarter about their work in COSIA, they identified doors that the project has opened for them and several opportunities for leveraging their COSIA experience into future work.
 One aquarium director said:

 The CEO is saying that we need college scientists to be involved in the aquarium and more or less, have COSLA run 365 days a year so we always have scientists to work on the floor.
 It would be great if we could also offer the COSLA course as a precursor to being able to come to the aquarium to do that.
 Our public gets the benefit of having that real science and that interface and we could be teaching the course as well.

 A different aquarium director reported:

 I think it is a perfect timing to consider expansion.
 We are really trying to get 5 steps ahead of the game and really strategically plan long term.
-The aquarium is in a big growth spurt - physically we may not grow in space, because we just don't have it - but how can we grow in other ways?
+The aquarium is in a big growth spurt-physically we may not grow in space, because we just don't have it-but how can we grow in other ways?
 How do we extend our outreach?
-COSIA is one way that we are going to do it.
+COSLA is one way that we are going to do it.
 I think this is a very timely and beneficial investment and in 5 years, if it moves into something else, great.

-With these new opportunities come new questions that might be better addressed through a network.
-One university faculty member described the need to meet new and expanded audiences:
+With these new opportunities come new questions that could be best addressed by the network.
+One university faculty member questioned how they would meet the needs of new and expanded audiences:

 We were also contacted by folks who are staff or technicians in different areas, or resource staff, who were also interested in taking the COSLA course.
 They asked 'can we sit in and audit or is there some other way we can take it?'
 I put them on hold for now but hopefully, we are going to be able to figure out some way to ultimately develop an experience for them, maybe some kind of condensed version of the course.
-That leads to this other challenge - what would that be?
+That leads to this other challenge what would that be?
 How do we meet the needs of these other audiences and how would we go about doing that, where would the resources come for that and how would that be structured?

-A former COSIA staff member articulated some of the challenges facing COSIA:
+A former COSIA staff member articulated some of the questions that face COSIA as it moves forward as a network: